esmero/archipelago-deployment-live/README.md

 Make sure your logged in user can read/write to it.

 NOTE: If you want to use AWS S3 storage for the self signed version replace the minio Service YAML block with this [Service Block](https://github.com/esmero/archipelago-deployment-live/blob/e90cf7701f1ae8e0a580a0901aaadb669baa21fd/deploy/ec2-docker/docker-compose-aws-s3.yml#L108-L125) in your new `deploy/ec2-docker/docker-compose.yml`.
-You can mix and match services and even remove all `:cached` statements for improved volumen performance.
+You can mix and match services and even remove all `:cached` statements for _improved_ R/W volumen performance.

 ### Step 4.
 First Run